exercism/website-copy/tracks/rust/exercises/pythagorean-triplet/mentoring.md

 A good solution may go above and beyond and also do the following:

-- Solve the problem with euler's formula
+- Solve the problem with Euler's formula
 - Break out the core logic of find into a variant that takes the perimeter as an argument
 - Introduce negative test cases.